For Chantal’s birthday party, I made some Scotch eggs with a delicious herby dipping sauce. This is the veggie version.

 What worked and what didn’t:

-The leek and chives balanced nicely with the mustards and capers, but it left me wondering if I could other herbs instead/as well.
+The leek and chives balanced nicely with the two mustards and capers, but it left me wondering if I could use other herbs instead/as well.

 Verdict: 8/10; Will be made again.
-If not in the shape or form of a Scotch egg, then definately as a side dish of mashed potatoes.
+If not in the shape or form of a Scotch egg, then definitely as a side dish of mashed potatoes.